 Whether you’d like to go on a backpacking excursion through the Andes Mountains, go horseback riding next to heavenly views, or take a day hike to a great spot to set up your tent for an evening under the stars, I’ll be right there with you.

-Fortunately, I already have plans to be in Patagonia this upcoming February 2023, and I’d love nothing more than to bring an adventurous couple along with me for a custom-tailored, breathtaking Patagonia elopement!
+Fortunately, I already have plans to be in Patagonia this upcoming winter of 2024, and I’d love nothing more than to bring an adventurous couple along with me for a custom-tailored, breathtaking Patagonia elopement!

 To learn more about me and what it would look like to hire me as your Patagonia elopement photographer, click here.
 If you already feel like we may be a good match, and want to reach out to ask questions, inquire about your elopement, or simply dream up all the possibilities together, you can contact me here – I can’t wait to meet you!

-As a Patagonia adventure elopement photographer, I offer custom, all-inclusive international elopement packages beginning at $10,000.
-These packages include all of my travel fees for our journey abroad, a full elopement guide, full-day elopement coverage, and so much more.
+As a Patagonia adventure elopement photographer, I offer custom, all-inclusive international elopement packages at $10,000.
+These packages include all of my travel fees for our journey abroad, a full elopement guide, full-day elopement coverage, extra adventure session the day before or after, and so much more.
 You can read more about this package by scrolling down a little bit on this page, or reach out to me to inquire about what your dream elopement package could look like.

 Not sure you’ve quite decided on Patagonia yet?
 That’s okay!
 I’ve published even more destination elopement guides for my favorite locations to suggest to couples, and have included some of my most popular ones below to help you decide on your perfect adventure elopement destination.